spiegel-im-spiegel/github-pages-env/content/openpgp/issuer-fingerprint-signature-subpacket-in-next-openpgp.md

 {{< fig-quote title="draft-ietf-openpgp-rfc4880bis - OpenPGP Message Format" link="https://datatracker.ietf.org/doc/draft-ietf-openpgp-rfc4880bis/" lang="en" >}}
 <q>The OpenPGP Key fingerprint of the key issuing the signature.
 This subpacket SHOULD be included in all signatures.
 If the version of the issuing key is 4 and an Issuer subpacket is also included in the signature, the key ID of the Issuer subpacket MUST match the low 64 bits of the fingerprint.<br>
-Note that the length N of the fingerprint for a version 4 key is 20 octets.
-For a version 5 key the leftmost 25 octets of the fingerprint are used (N=25).
+Note that the length N of the fingerprint for a version 4 key is 20 octets; for a version 5 key N is 32.
 </q>
 {{< /fig-quote >}}